- Search The Registry

 Duse Mohamad Ali

 His first career was in the theater.
-In 1885, at age 19, Ali became a stage actor, beginning in Wilson Barrett's British theatrical company and adopting the non-Arabic name Duse.
+1885, at age 19, Ali became a stage actor, beginning in Wilson Barrett's British theatrical company and adopting the non-Arabic name Duse.
 He departed England the following year for touring and performances in the United States and Canada.
 While in the United States, Ali left the company and worked as a clerk for several years before returning to Britain in 1898 to resume acting for 11 more years.

 In 1912, he founded the African Times and Orient Review, a London political, cultural, and commercial journal.
-They advocated Pan-Afrikan-Asian nationalism, which was a forum for Afrikan intellectuals and activists worldwide.
+They advocated Pan-Afrikan-Asian nationalism, a forum for Afrikan intellectuals and activists worldwide.
 The journal covered issues in the United States, the Caribbean, West Africa, South Africa, Egypt, Asia, India, China, and Japan.
 Marcus Garvey, living in London then, briefly worked for Ali and contributed an article to the journal's October 1913 issue.
 It ceased publication in October 1918, succeeded by the African and Orient Review, which operated through most of 1920.

 Ali then traveled to the United States, never returning to Britain.
 There he briefly worked in Garvey's Universal Negro Improvement Association movement, contributing articles on Afrikan issues to the Negro World and heading a department on Afrikan affairs.
 Ali had come to the United States to promote his vision of economic Pan-Africanism, seeking to establish a commercial link between West Afrikans and US Afrikans.
-In the 1920s, he tried unsuccessfully to secure US Afrikan financing to enable West Afrikan to produce farmers to secure markets and exports to the United States, wresting control from major British firms, such as Lever Brothers.
+In the 1920s, he unsuccessfully secured US Afrikan financing to enable West Afrikan to produce farmers to secure markets and exports to the United States, wresting control from major British firms, such as Lever Brothers.
 In the 1930s, he failed to gain Euro-American capital for the same purpose.